Mother Thekla

+Mother Thekla (born Marina Sharf) (18 July 1918 – 7 August 2011), was a teacher, a nun and founder of the Orthodox Monastery of the Assumption in North Yorkshire, and spiritual muse of the composer Sir John Tavener.

+Early life

-Mother Thekla was born Marina Sharf on 18 July 1918 to Vladimir and Alice Sharf (née Volkenstein) in Kislovodsk, a spa town in the North Caucasus.
+Marina Sharf was born on 18 July 1918, to Vladimir and Alice Sharf (née Volkenstein) in Kislovodsk, a spa town in the North Caucasus.
 She was born during the revolution in Russia, the day after Nicolas II and the royal family were murdered.
-The family escaped to England and lived in Richmond, Surrey.
-Her older brother, Andrew, was a historian specialising in Byzantium.
+Her family escaped to England and lived in Richmond, Surrey.
+Her older brother, Andrew Sharf, was a historian specialising in Byzantium.
 He moved to Israel with his wife, Eva, a painter, and his mother.
 Andrew became professor of history at Bar Ilan University.
-Mother Thekla died in the early hours of Sunday 7 August 2011.

 Education and career

-She was educated at City of London School for Girls, and graduated from Cambridge University with a degree in English and Russian.
+Marina Sharf was educated at City of London School for Girls, and graduated from Cambridge University with a degree in English and Russian.
 During the war she worked in Bletchley Park.
 She then worked for the Ministry of Education and was Head of English at Kettering Girls High School.
 One of her students wrote after her death "Miss Marina Sharf was our English teacher and sometime form mistress at Kettering High School.
 Hundreds of young women are indebted to her for the inspiring quality of her teaching, especially of Shakespeare, which was one of her great joys."

 She took the name Thekla after Thecla, a reported disciple and companion of the Apostle Paul in 1st century, and a saint of the early Christian Church.
-Thecla is given the title "Equal to the Apostles", as in church tradition she accompanied Paul in founding churches, with her witness converting many others to Christianity.
+St. Thecla is given the title "Equal to the Apostles", as in church tradition she accompanied Paul in founding churches, with her witness converting many others to Christianity.
 She is traditionally held as the first woman martyr for the Christian faith.